Window Falls Prevention Program

 - Installation of window guards is voluntary.
 Ask your landlord about installing them in your building.

 - Boston Housing Authority (BHA) residents should call the BHA Work Order Center at 617-988-4357 to request for window guards.

 - Removable window guards have an emergency-release mechanism for easy removal in the event of a fire or emergency.

-- Recommended for the second story and above and for the first floor if the window is over 12 feet high.
+- Recommended for the 2nd story and above, and for the 1st floor if the window is over 12 feet high.

-- Cannot be substituted with window screens, which are designed to keep out insects and bugs but are NOT strong enough to keep a child from falling out.
+- Window guards cannot be substituted with window screens, which are designed to keep bugs out but are not strong enough to keep a child from falling out.

 - Fixed (permanent) guards or window locks can also be used to restrict the window openings to less than four inches.
 One window in each room needs to be free of these devices in order to allow for emergency escape.

-- Child safety window guards are NOT the same as burglar/security bars.
-Security bars are wide enough to allow a child to slip through and should not be used as a safety window guard.
-Child safety window guards are not designed to protect against intruders.
+- Child safety window guards are not the same as burglar/security bars and are not designed to protect against intruders.

 - Be sure children are always supervised.